AliaksandrTsimokhau/aws-mentoring/materials/06_database_services/Readme.md

 ## Your goals

+On a high level:

 - Differentiate database types: Relational, NoSQL and In-Memory

+- Understand DynamoDB Accelerator(DAX) in DynamoDB

+- Know how to monitor Database Services (key metrics, base and extended monitoring capabilities)

+In details:

-- Be able to explain what AWS RDS is, what features it provides and how to monitor RDS instances
+- Be able to explain what AWS RDS is, what features it provides

 - Explain what DynamoDB is for and what elements it has

 - Know about eventually consistent/strongly consistent reads and Read/Write capacity mode in DynamoDB

-- Understand DAX in DynamoDB

 - ElastiCache: Redis vs MemCached

-- EC Redis: Know shards, nodes/EC MemCached: Know clusters, nodes

 - Replication Options / Sharding.
 Active-passive and Active-Active replication.

 - Backing up Database Services

-- Know how to monitor Database Services

 ## Database Services on AWS